Cold Email Follow Up Timing: Best Schedule for 2026

 Hi [Name],

-I have a quick question: Are you the right person to discuss [specific area] with, or should I connect with someone else on your team?
+One quick question: are you the right person to discuss [specific area] with, or should I connect with someone else on your team?

 Either way, I’d appreciate being pointed in the right direction.